marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-and-gcc.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: GNU Compiler Collection, GCC

 .. _gnu-fortran-and-gcc:

-.. index:: GNU Compiler Collection

-.. index:: GCC

 GNU Fortran and GCC
 *******************